 SEO changed in 2013, numerous algorithm updates to Google have kept pace with ever changing tactics used by less scrupulous SEO practitioners.
 The process of link building changed to one of link earning, as outlined by Rand Fishkin’s Friday White board in October 2013.
-But one thing that hasn’t changed much keyword research, this is still the foundation for getting your website structure right and attracting the relevant traffic to your website.
+But one thing that hasn’t changed much is keyword research, this is still the foundation for getting your website structure right and attracting the relevant traffic to your website.

 In this article I’m going to outline how we use keyword research to influence both websites’ structure and content, I’ll also cover what we’re doing differently in 2014.

 Firstly the tools, there are a number of tools out there both free and paid, examples are Wordtracker, SEMrush, Word Stream, KeywordSpy and MOZ.
 However I’ve always favoured Google’s Keyword Tool which was replaced last year by Keyword Planner, there was some outrage about this change with some folks predicting the death of keyword research.
 But the new is just as good as the old, once you get used to it and one of my favourite features is now back - allowing us to export keyword volume by month, very useful for forecasting.

 Throughout this article I’m going to use a retailer of baby and kids products as an example.

 Firstly we start with a number of seed keywords that you wish to explore, typically these will be categories (eg. prams, car seats, cots etc), products and brand names (bugaboo, maxi-cosi etc).
 I list them all out in a spreadsheet and use them as my starting point for the keyword planner.
 For the purpose of this article we’re going to use these seed words:

 In reality you are likely to have a seed word list of at least 100, more if you’re working on a big website.